huggingface/blog/introducing-doi.md

 ## DOIs in a nutshell and why do they matter?

-DOIs (Digital Object Identifiers) are strings that can be used to uniquely identify a digital object, anything from articles to figures, including datasets and models.
-DOIs are tied to object metadata, including things like the object’s URL, version, date of creation, description, etc. They are a commonly accepted form of reference to digital resources across research and academic communities; it's analogous to a book's ISBN.
+DOIs (Digital Object Identifiers) are strings uniquely identifying a digital object, anything from articles to figures, including datasets and models.
+DOIs are tied to object metadata, including the object's URL, version, creation date, description, etc. They are a commonly accepted reference to digital resources across research and academic communities; they are analogous to a book's ISBN.

-This makes it easier to both find information about an object, but also to share objects with the world via a permanent link that will never expire or change.
-As such, datasets/models with DOIs are intended to persist in perpetuity, and may only be deleted upon filing a request with our support.
+DOIs make finding information about a model or dataset easier and sharing them with the world via a permanent link that will never expire or change.
+As such, datasets/models with DOIs are intended to persist perpetually and may only be deleted upon filing a request with our support.

 ## How are DOIs being assigned by Hugging Face?